forestdb/forestdb.org/models/false-cognates.md

 Now that we have our literal listener layer, we move on to our speaker.
 At this layer, the speaker will return a probability distribution over English utterances reasoning of whether the literal listener will arrive at that state given an utterance while minimizing the cost.
 Ultimately, those utterances will be translated to Spanish.
 Our speaker takes in two arguments.
 First, it knows the state of the world which they wish to communicate.
 Second, they know whether they have high or low competence in Spanish.
 This ‘competence’ variable will be resolved at the layer of the pragmatic listener, but it is an important component when the speaker translates the utterance to Spanish.

 The translate function takes in two arguments: the English utterance (‘pregnant’ or ‘embarrassed’) and the competence of the speaker (‘high’ or ‘low’).
 If the competence is high, the translate function will always return the correct Spanish translation (‘pregnant’ = ‘embarazada’; ‘embarrassed’ = ‘avergonzada’).
-However, if the speaker’s competence is low, the translation function will return the Spanish word whose orthography is more similar with the English utterance.
+However, if the speaker’s competence is low, the translation function will return the Spanish word whose orthography is more similar to the English utterance.
 This means that they are likely to fall into the trap of false friends.
 The way that we measure orthographic similarity is using the DICE index (Inkpen, Frunza, & Kondrak, 2005).
 DICE bases similarity by looking at the sequence of bigrams shared between two words.
 The number of intersected bigrams is multiplied by 2 and divided by the total number of bigrams in the two words.

 DICE (x,y) = 2|bigrams(x)bigrams(y)||bigrams(x)|+|bigrams(y)|

 To implement this measure, we created three functions (chunkmaker, chunker and similarity).
 The first two functions create the bigrams needed to use the similarity measure.
 The chunker takes in a word, splits it into individual letters and then creates bigrams.
 However, the bigrams created by the chunker function have the following format ([“e”, “m”]) which is not ideal to run the intersection tool in the similarity function.
 To fix this problem, those bigrams are run through the chunkmaker function which ultimately returns all the bigrams in the following format ([“em”]).
-Finally, the similarity function takes in two words and runs them through the chuker function.
+Finally, the similarity function takes in two words and runs them through the chunker function.
 Then it follows the DICE equation described above.
 The similarity function returns a numeric value between 0 (no similarity) and 1 (identical).

 ~~~~
 var states =